 THE IMPORTANT STORY BEHIND OUR MAKE

-We visit our maker in China at least twice a year and have first hand knowledge of the integrity of his business and business practices.
+We visit our maker in China at least four times a year and have first hand knowledge of the integrity of his business and business practices.
 As an added assurance we also receive annual audit reporting which is conducted by a third party and looks into the working conditions of the factory.
 The audit covers aspects such as OH&S, Environmental Waste Management, Working Hours and Minimum Wage compliance and is conducted by the Foregin Trade Association as part of their ‘Business Social Compliance Initative’.

 We produce all of our shoes in Shenzhen which is based just over the border of Hong Kong in Southern China.
 Having developed product in many parts of China throughout my 15 year career in the industry, it is my opinion that working conditions in Shenzhen are amongst some of the best in China as skilled workers are in high demand and so are able to command better salaries and conditions.
 The standard of living in Shenzhen is very modern.
 The proximity to Hong Kong and its vibrant influence is evident in the attitudes and lifestyle of the people we work closely with to produce our ranges.

 Our materials are sourced about 140KM north of Shenzhen in a province called Guangzhou.
 We source materials from Guangzhou because they are of a higher standard and quality than those found in the local market in Shenzhen.
 Whilst there is a greater breadth of choice, being an open market it can be difficult to confirm the source trail of materials however this is the trade off we have to make in producing our very small order quantities of usually around 60 pairs or less.
 It is our goal as the business grows to eventually be able to afford made-to-order specified materials where we can be more assured of the supply chain.